U.S. breaker to help Russian, Chinese ships stuck in Antarctic ice

 A Chinese icebreaker that helped rescue 52 passengers from a Russian ship stranded in Antarctic ice found itself stuck in heavy ice on Friday.

-A helicopter from the Snow Dragon ferried the passengers from the stranded Russian ship to an Australian icebreaker late on Thursday.
-The Chinese vessel now had concerns about its own ability to move through heavy ice, the Australian Maritime Safety Authority said.
+The Snow Dragon ferried the passengers from the stranded Russian ship to an Australian icebreaker late on Thursday.
+It now had concerns about its own ability to move through heavy ice, the Australian Maritime Safety Authority said.

-The Russian-owned research ship, Akademik Shokalskiy, left New Zealand on November 28 to commemorate the 100th anniversary of an Antarctic journey led by Australian explorer Douglas Mawson.
+The Russian-owned research ship left New Zealand on November 28 to commemorate the 100th anniversary of an Antarctic journey led by Australian explorer Douglas Mawson.

 It became trapped on December 24, 100 nautical miles east of French Antarctic station Dumont d‘Urville and about 1,500 nautical miles south of Tasmania.